 EPYC CPUs come in a few different flavours.
 At first they brought in CPU Marks from 25,431 to 55,485.
 Today we're up to the 4th generation of this family.

-Our most recent refresh of the Dedicated Server line-up introduced Ryzen 9 CPUs.
+Our most recent refresh of the Dedicated Server line-up introduced Ryzen 9 CPUs (which you'll also find in our High Performance Virtual Servers).
 The 7950X hits 63,455.
 With just the smallest bit of rounding, that's a 100-fold increase from 641 where we started.
 After 17 years the computing power that used to be worth a dollar now costs much closer to a cent.

 If this was our final destination, we would have come a long way.
 But there's still more.